 The District's responsibility, as far as the water distribution system is concerned, ends at the water meter.
 The customer owns the service line from the meter to the residence.
 Repair of leaks along the service line or in the house are the customer's responsibility.

 Notification of a potential leak by the District is considered a courtesy, and not a requirement.
 Ultimately, it is the responsibility of the homeowner to determine if their higher usage is due to a leak.

 Since our community's water supply is limited and using it efficiently is of prime importance, we urge customers to repair all leaks promptly.
-To support our customers in this endeavor, the District offers a one-time leak adjustment.
+To support our customers in this endeavor, the District offers a one-time leak adjustment (Review No. 6).
 Leak adjustments are applied to one billing period (two months).

 To qualify for the leak adjustment, leaks must be repaired within 30 days from the District’s leak notification or 30 days from the time the customer detects the leak.

 The owner is eligible for a one-time leak adjustment during the life of the user’s service line.
-A new owner is eligible for a one-time leak adjustment on the same service line the previous owner received one.
+A new owner is eligible for a one-time leak adjustment on the same service line even if the previous owner received one.

-To initiate the process, the customer must complete the online District's Leak Adjustment Request Form.
+To initiate the process, the customer must complete the District's Leak Adjustment Request Form.
 A downloadable version is available the application from our Website in the Document Library > Applications section.
 Copies of receipt(s) from the plumber or contractor's work and materials used in the repair must be submitted along with the Leak Adjustment Request form.

 The average water usage figure is then deducted from the leak water bill usage.
 Next, the cost of additional water purchased from Seattle Public Utilities is determined.
 Credit is calculated that is equal to the amount billed, less both the customer’s average consumption and the cost of additional water purchased by the District.
 The leak adjustment is then applied to the customer’s current bill, and a copy of the adjustment is sent to the customer.

 The first step is to find a plumber or contractor that can help you identify and fix the leak or plan to fix the leak yourself.
 The District encourages customers to call more than one contractor to get competitive quotes.
 The District does have an email on how to use your meter to detect leaks and a list of contractors who help with leak detection/repairs that can be sent to you upon request.

-Stop by the office Monday through Friday, 8:00 a.m. to 4:30 p.m., call (425) 255-9600 or email us at firstname.lastname@example.org.
+Stop by the office Monday through Thursday, 8:00 a.m. to 4:30 p.m., call (425) 255-9600, or email us at firstname.lastname@example.org.